Neural Configuration-Space Barriers for Manipulation Planning and Control: Safe Barrier from Configuration-Space Distance Function

 Motivated by successful applications in safe mobile robot navigation \cite{Han_2019_fiesta, Long_learningcbf_ral21, keyumarsi_LiDAR_CBF}, SDFs have recently been used for motion planning and control of robot manipulators \cite{koptev_neural_jsdf_2022, li2024representing, yu2024_cbf_rrt,long2024neural_continuum_sdf}.
 An SDF $f_s$ measures the distance from a workspace point $\mathbf{p} \in \bbR^3$ to the robot surface $\partial \calS(\mathbf{q})$:

 When represented using a differentiable model (e.g., neural network \cite{deepsdf,koptev_neural_jsdf_2022}), this function enables efficient motion planning and collision avoidance by facilitating rapid computation of distances and gradients.
-While SDFs are widely applied to mobile robots to enforce workspace safety constraints, manipulators with high-dimensional joint spaces benefit from a configuration-centric perspective.

-\citet{li2024cdf_rss} introduced a configuration distance function (CDF), which encodes the minimum joint-space distance (in radians) needed for a robot at configuration $\mathbf{q}$ to make contact with a point $\mathbf{p}$.
+While SDFs are widely applied to mobile robots to enforce workspace safety constraints, manipulators with high-dimensional joint spaces benefit from a configuration-centric perspective. \cite{li2024cdf_rss} introduced a configuration distance function (CDF), which encodes the minimum joint-space distance (in radians) needed for a robot at configuration $\mathbf{q}$ to make contact with a point $\mathbf{p}$.
 Formally, given a robot SDF $f_s$, the robot CDF can be computed as

 Similar to an SDF, this CDF representation satisfies an Eikonal equation with respect to $\mathbf{q}$:

 whenever it is differentiable in $\mathbf{q}$.